tylerneylon/pumba/parse7.lua.md

 --[[

-At last we're ready for some directly running code.
+At last we're ready for the primary running code.
 First we check that the user has provided an input file name; if not, they see a message on how to use this script and not much else.